Skip to content

 2020 – 2023

 Nine systematic R&D trials across 145 live commercial transactions totalling ~$150M.
-January 2023: the historic milestone — first known AI-generated credit writeup submitted, approved, and funded through the 75-year-old U.S. SBA 504 program.
+January 2023: the historic milestone.
+The first known AI-generated credit writeup submitted, approved, and funded through the 75-year-old U.S. SBA 504 program.

 03